JungleComputing/javagat/doc/GridSAM-README.txt

 	2. Parameters outside javagat
 	3. Double sandbox
 	4. GridSAM and OMII version tested to work with the adapter:
+	5. Required/supported properties/preferences
+	6. How to run?
+	7. What does not work

 1. Prerequisites